 "While I enlisted in the Australian Army as an apprentice in 1960 and served overseas twice, I didn't suffer any major catastrophes except for breaking my foot while I was jumping over a fence, so it has been my privilege to serve and support veterans who did the hard yards.

-"And that's why keeping my local Sub Branch alive at Deception Bay is the big one for me.
-That's the most impactful community service project I've been a part of.
+"And that's why keeping my local Sub Branch alive at Deception Bay most impactful community service project I've been a part of.